 The Company may periodically become subject to legal proceedings and claims arising in connection with ongoing business activities, including claims or disputes related to patents that have been issued or that are pending in the field of research on which the Company is focused.
-The Company is not aware of any material claims as of March 31, 2020.
+The Company is not aware of any material legal proceedings or claims as of March 31, 2021.